ksator/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 ## Gitlab
 - This SaltStack setup uses a gitlab server for external pillars (variables)
-- This SaltStack setup uses the gitlab server as a remote file server
+- This SaltStack setup uses a gitlab server as a remote files server
-- Junos show commands output is automatically saved on the Gitlab server
+- Junos show commands output is automatically saved on a Gitlab server

 ## SaltStack:
-- Salt master, minion, proxy (one proxy process per Junos device), webhook engine.
+- One master, one minion, proxies (one proxy process per Junos device), webhook engine.
+- All in one setup with all above SaltStack components in the same Ubuntu host
 - The Salt master listens to webhooks
 - The Salt master generates a ZMQ messages to the event bus when a webhook notification is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.